abin-ps/simple-web-app-with-flutter-firebase/README.md

 # Simple Webapp with Flutter

-Check this [video tuitorial](https://www.youtube.com/watch?v=lcc7eKcQVWQ) for setting up your own webapp and hosting it with firebase.
+Check this [video tutorial](https://www.youtube.com/watch?v=lcc7eKcQVWQ) for setting up your own webapp and hosting it with firebase.

 ## Firebase Hosting:
-- If your'e hosting your project for first time you need to run following commands, before that watch the above mentioned video tuitorial.
+- If your'e hosting your project for first time you need to run following commands, before that watch the above mentioned video tutorial.

   step 1: run "flutter build web"